rehive/service-onfido/README.md

 # Onfido Service

 A service to handle Onfido KYC.
+An overview of the implementation can be found [here](https://github.com/rehive/service-onfido/wiki/Overview).

 Requires the following permissions in Rehive: